illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 *   Learn how inodes are represented in the kernel
 *   How to write commands like `ls` and `cat`
-*   Traverse through singly indirected blocks
+*   Traverse through singly indirect blocks

 ## Overview

 Your friendly neighborhood 241 course staff asked themselves, _"What's the best way to learn filesystems?"_ Write one!

-In this lab, you will be implementing two utilites, `ls` and `cat`, on the filesystem level.
+In this lab, you will be implementing two utilities, `ls` and `cat`, on the filesystem level.
 Normally, these commands make system calls to do work for them, but now they are going under the hood.
 You will be exploring how metadata is stored in the inode and how data is stored in the data blocks.

 ## minixfs